dansmyers/IntroToCS/Labs/E-My_Heart_Will_Go_On.md

 really fours and were also correctly classified as fours by the model.

 Entries off the main diagonal correspond to misclassifications.
-For example, the entry in row 5, column 9 corresponds to the digits that were really fours, but were misclassified as nines by the model.
+For example, the entry in row 5, column 9 corresponds to the digits that were really fives, but were misclassified as nines by the model.

 **Question**: What are the two most-frequently misclassified digit pairs?